 Finding steady ground amid the daily demands of farming and ranching is tough, especially when it comes to labor.
-Whether facing changing regulations, adjusting employment models, or holding onto good help, having a plan to move forward is crucial.
-While the agricultural community has developed numerous resources for environmental and economic sustainability, managing labor to support social sustainability remains a persistent challenge, with fewer well-known resources available to address this issue.
+While the agricultural community has developed numerous resources for environmental and economic sustainability, managing labor to support social sustainability remains a challenge.

 Key Takeaways: Infrastructure, Economics, and Wellbeing

-The two-day agenda was structured to move beyond theory into practical implementation.
+The two-day agenda was structured to move beyond theory to implementation.

-Day One concentrated on upstream strategies.
-Sessions covered establishing a Strong HR Infrastructure and the critical need to price out labor costs to reflect true total expenses.
-Attendees gained real-world context through site visits to Door Creek Orchard, Larson Acres Dairy, and Vitruvian Farms, which provided immediate, tangible context for the discussions.
+Day One sessions focused on building a strong HR infrastructure and the importance of accurately calculating labor costs to reflect total expenses.
+Attendees gained real-world context through site visits to Door Creek Orchard and Larson Acres Dairy, which provided immediate, tangible context for the discussions.

 Day Two explored specific operational frameworks.
-Topics included navigating the complexities of the H-2A Visa Program and an analysis of various farmer training and labor models.
+Topics included navigating the complexities of the H-2A Visa Program and analyzing various farmer training and labor models.
 Crucially, the agenda addressed quality-of-life factors, with dedicated sessions on farmworker housing and mental and emotional well-being on the farm.
 An emphasis was also placed on physical health through a session on movement health for farm labor.

 Event Resources